Zhincore/cp2077-voiceswap/README.md

 **Note:** Intel ARC and AMD ROCm have some extra instructions in the [RVC's README](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/en/README.en.md).

-If everything went correctly, the RVC should boot up and show you a page in your browser.
+If everything went correctly, after the last step, RVC should boot up and show you a page in your browser.
 You can now close the page and press `Ctrl+C` in the console to quit the script.

 You will need the location where you installed RVC later.